chuaxiangjie/ParkingApp/README.md

 Explain what these tests test and why

 ```
-Test focus on each of the allowable commands
+Test focus on each of the following commands

 1. Create Parking Lot
 2. Allocate Parking Lot